What can you do for shingles in your eye?

 How did I get shingles in my eye?

-If you have had chicken pox, you can have shingles in your eye later on.
-The chickenpox virus lives in the nerves even after you have healed from it and manifests as Herpes Zoster Opthalmicus when it reaches the eye.
+If you have had chickenpox, you can develop shingles in your eye later on.
+The chickenpox virus lives in the nerves even after you have healed from it and manifests as Herpes Zoster Ophthalmicus when it reaches the eye.
 Various symptoms, including a painful and notorious shingles rash around the eye region, accompany shingles.

 What are the risk factors for shingles in the eye?